The Origins of Orientation and Mobility: From Symbolism to Safety

-The origin story of the field of Orientation and Mobility (O&M) could easily be the plot of a Hollywood film—complete with heroes, hardship, and hard-won innovation.
-It begins with the blind veterans of World War II, men who returned home with the same unwavering belief in democracy and equality that had guided them on the battlefield.
-This time, however, they fought for a different freedom: the right to walk safely and independently in a sighted world.
+The origin story of Orientation and Mobility (O&M) could easily be the plot of a Hollywood film—complete with heroes, hardship, and hard-won innovation.
+It begins with blind veterans returning from World War II, men who came home with the same belief in democracy and equality that had sustained them in combat.
+This time, however, they were fighting for a different freedom: the right to walk safely and independently in a sighted world.

 From Symbol to Safety: The Lions Club Cane

-Our film might open with a scene of young blind veterans on an American street, waving short white-and-red canes—the Lions Club cane.
-Designed to signal blindness to sighted pedestrians and drivers, it was never intended to keep its user safe.
-“When the blind person crosses a street let him extend it so that everyone can see and be aware of his blindness,” wrote Martin and Kleinfelder (2008).
+Imagine the opening scene: young blind veterans navigating busy American streets, waving short white-and-red canes—the Lions Club cane.
+This cane was designed as a signal, not a safety device.
+Its purpose was to alert sighted pedestrians and drivers to the presence of a blind traveler.
+As Martin and Kleinfelder (2008) explained, “When the blind person crosses a street let him extend it so that everyone can see and be aware of his blindness.”

 Pictured below, a man and a woman demonstrate the Lions Club 'street crossing technique'.
 Note that by holding the short white cane in the air, they will be unable to know the exact location of the up-curb until they find it with their feet, a tripping hazard.

-This demand wasn’t new.
-Blind people throughout history had been expected to move independently without sufficient protection.
-In his 1962 autobiography, To Catch an Angel, Russell recalled venturing out alone for the first time as a twelve-year-old student of the New York Institute for the Blind in 1936—without any cane at all.
+This demand was not new.
+For centuries, blind people had been expected to move independently without adequate protection.
+In his autobiography To Catch an Angel, Russell (1962) recalled venturing out alone as a twelve-year-old student at the New York Institute for the Blind in 1936—without any cane at all:

 “Stumbling over curbs and running into lampposts… after banging into nine hundred baby carriages, we finally made our way to the dime store.”

-For Russell, collisions were seen as natural—just part of being blind.
-This normalization of injury reveals how unsafe mobility had long been accepted as the unavoidable cost of independence for people born blind.
+For Russell and his peers, collisions were normalized.
+Injury was accepted as an unavoidable cost of independence.
+This mindset reveals how unsafe mobility had long been woven into expectations for people born blind.

-"Sometimes we made mistakes.
-Fortunately, they were usually unimportant, such as getting off at the wrong station to make connection with another line.
-But some times they were more serious.
-Some fellows, for example, either did not know how, or were simply careless about stepping off the Seventh Avenue at 177 Street.
-In some places there was a gap of ten or twelve inches between the train and the platform, and ignorance or carelessness frequently resulted in a bruised shin or a twisted ankle...Sometimes, though, accidents were the result of just plain bad luck (Russell, 1962, p.
+“Sometimes we made mistakes… In some places there was a gap of ten or twelve inches between the train and the platform, and ignorance or carelessness frequently resulted in a bruised shin or a twisted ankle…” (Russell, 1962, p.
 66).

 For example, below is a picture of a blind High School Senior approaching a descending stair without a long cane filmed in 1966.
 This film was intended to highlight the progress in teaching safe mobility to blind teens, yet they show multiple examples of blind children approaching stairs without any independent, physical means to detect the exact location of the drop off.
 Russell and Dixon's stories illuminate for us, it is unsafe not to know exactly where and how deep the drop-off is.